 My journey with Grand River Tea has taken me to many different subjects on sustainability.

-Now I know you're going to say "but Yaupon requires shipping to Canada and that uses fossil fuel."
+Now I know you're going to say but Yaupon requires shipping to Canada and that uses fossil fuel.
 Yes, you are correct but we think this is a better alternative travelling 2500KMS from Texas versus over 15000KMS from Asia and Africa.
-And more than likely the supply chain will not be broken.

 Grand River Tea is not perfect when it comes to being sustainable.
-But we are striving to move forward in a way that is responsible and sustainable.
-That is why we've chosen to offer Yaupon a truly North American grown plant.
+But we are striving to move forward in a way that is responsible and truly sustainable.

-We’re so in love with Yaupon!
-It's a perfect choice for a delicious and refreshing drink or as a replacement for tea or coffee.
+We’re so in love with this only caffeinated beverage which is a native plant to North America.
+This is a perfect choice for a delicious and refreshing drink.